jokob-sk/NetAlertX/front/plugins/unifi_import/README.md

 ### Usage

-Spedify the following settings in the Settings section of PiAlert:
+Specify the following settings in the Settings section of PiAlert:

 - `UNFIMP_username` - Username used to login into the UNIFI controller.
 - `UNFIMP_password` - Password used to login into the UNIFI controller.